mindspore-ai/docs/docs/mindspore/programming_guide/source_en/custom_operator_custom.md

 - In current version, some GPU platform only keywords:
     - Math keywords: `rsqrt`, `erf`, `isnan`, `sin`, `cos`, `isinf`, `isfinite`, `atan`, `atan2`, `expm1`, `floor`, `ceil`, `trunc`, `round`, `ceil_div`
     - Datatype keywords: `int8`, `int16`, `int64`

+#### Frequent Error Messages and Error Attributions

+To help users effectively develop and locate bugs, MindSpore Hybrid DSL provides the following error messages, including:

+- TypeError: there are Python keywords such as `while`, `break` and `continue` which are not supported by MindSpore Hybrid DSL.
+- ValueError:
+    - there are built-in function names which are not in the above support list;
+    - in the DSL, it trys to get an attribute of a tensor, but the attribute name is neither `shape` nor `dtype`.
+- Other frequent error message:
+    - “SyntaxError”: DSL does not conform to the Python syntax(not the syntax defined by MindSpore Hybrid DSL), and is reported by the Python interpreter itself;
+    - “ValueError: Compile error” and “The pointer\[kernel_mod\] is null”: the kernel compiler fails in compiling the DSL.
+Check error messages from AKG for further information;
+    - “Launch graph failed”: the compiled kernel fails in running.
+Check the error message from the hardware.
+For example, when the kernel fails in Ascend, there will be an “Ascend error occurred” message and corresponding hareware error messages.